Locally Compact Quantum Groups. A von Neumann Algebra Approach: Appendix. Other approaches to locally compact quantum groups

-are (norm) dense in $A$.
-Assume that there exist faithful, densely defined lower semi-continous weights $\varphi$ and $\psi$ on $A$, both with central support and resp.\ left and right invariant.
-Then $(A,\Delta)$ is called a locally compact quantum group in the C$^*$-algebraic sense. \einspr
+are (norm) dense in~$A$.
+Assume that there exist faithful, densely def\/ined lower semi-continuous weights~$\varphi$ and~$\psi$ on~$A$, both with central support and resp.\ left and right invariant.
+Then $(A,\Delta)$ is called a~locally compact quantum group in the $C^*$-algebraic sense. \end{Definition}